Looking Back on 11 Trips Down the Aisle for Ridge & Brooke Forrester

 After all that weirdness subsided, Ridge and Brooke eloped to a South American island.
 Ridge chose to go shirtless while draped in traditional island garb, while Brooke donned a hot pink dress and a headdress.
 Disaster struck after the ceremony though when Ridge was kidnapped by none other than Sheila Carter.
 After a botched escape attempt that involved Brooke, Nick and Massimo, Ridge was presumed dead.

-After a lot of back and forth between Ridge and Nick, Brooke ultimately decided to marry Ridge, at least that time, as the groom once again wore a casual white suite.
-Brooke changed things up again with a pale blue spaghetti strapped number with draping down the back.
+After a lot of back and forth between Ridge and Nick, Brooke ultimately decided to marry Ridge, at least that time, as the groom once again wore a casual white suit.
+Brooke changed things up again with a pale blue spaghetti-strapped number with draping down the back.
 After the ceremony was completed, at the family home, a drunk Stephanie and Nick crashed the party.

 Point Dume was once again the site of a Ridge and Brooke production.
 This time it was a little less dramatic, as there were no horses, but it was no less romantic.
 Ridge, dressed in, yep, all white, had his and Brooke’s names carved out in the sand surrounded by a heart.
 This time at the beach was a more intimate affair, as not one guest was present.
 It was just the two of them, but because of Pam’s ensuing clerical error, they would later discover their marriage was invalid.